 About the Superintendent

-Dr. Ehren Jarrett earned his doctorate in Educational Leadership from Northern Illinois University.
-NIU’s College of Education has honored him as Alumni of the Year; he also serves on the NIU Alumni Board.
-He is a member of the Alignment Rockford Governing Board, the Discovery Center Board of Directors and the Board of Directors for the Rockford Area Economic Development Council.
-He is a member of the Ford NGL Leadership Council and its Superintendent’s Council.
-In addition, Dr. Jarrett is president of the Large Unit District Association, which represents school districts in Illinois that serve at least 3,500 students.
-He lives in Rockford with his wife, Christie, and their two children.
+Jarrett earned his doctorate in Educational Leadership from Northern Illinois University.
+NIU’s College of Education has honored him as Alumni of the Year; he also is an emeritus member of NIU Alumni Board.
+He is a member of the Alignment Rockford Governing Board and the Discovery Center Board of Directors.
+In addition to membership on the Ford NGL Leadership Council and its Superintendent’s Council, Dr. Jarrett is the immediate past president of the Board of Directors for the Large Unit District Association, which serves 51 percent of Illinois students.